htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/features.md

 * Students can register their internships using the IMI-Map.
 They can print their registration form from the IMI-Map to hand in with the internship officer.

 **Internship Administration**
-* The internship officer can use the IMI-Map to keep track of the internship and the coresponding paperwork.
+* The internship officer can use the IMI-Map to keep track of the internship and the corresponding paperwork.
 {{</section>}}

 {{<section title="The New">}}
-As we were diving deeper into the changes and the digitalisation the process of finding and administrating internships had undergone during the COVID19-Pandemic, we also found new features to implement and extend the old IMI-Map with:
+The process of finding and administrating internships had undergone some changes and digitisation during the COVID19-Pandemic.
+Therefore we also found new features to implement and extend the old IMI-Map with:

 **Cleaner Data**
 * In the old IMI-Map there was a lot of unneeded data.
-When rethinking the data models we took this into acccount and considered each model and each field of the model wether it was neccessary or not.
+When rethinking the data models we took this into account and considered each model and each field of the model whether it was neccessary or not.

 **Administration History**
 * Using [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) the new IMI-Map lets the internship officer track the steps that led to the current state of the internship.

 **Manage PDFs via the IMI-Map**
 * Due to the switch from a paper based process to a PDF based process in the internship administration the new IMI-Map now supports the management of these PDFs directly inside the IMI-Map.